-The more services and facilities offered in Onoway, the easier it is for residents to purchase local goods and services.
-Diverse commercial activity in the Downtown Area also helps makes Onoway more attractive as a regional service centre for the wider rural community and the 16,000 residents in the local trading area.
+The more services and facilities offered in Onoway, the less people will travel to purchase goods and services, and the more people living near the Town will visit it.
+Diverse commercial activity helps make the Town more of a centre for the wider rural community and a better place to live.

-4.5.1 The downtown area is Onoway's primary retail and customer service centre.
-4.5.2 Intensification of the downtown area shall be encouraged through redevelopment that optimizes existing infrastructure and supports the increase of: a) Number of residential units; b) Range of housing forms available; c) Commercial and office land uses; and d) Amenities in the public realm.
-4.5.3 Onoway shall explore opportunities with local businesses to develop a Business Improvement Area (BIA) to help support downtown development and streetscaping.
-4.5.4 An Area Redevelopment Plan (ARP) for the downtown area should be developed to provide a vision and future direction for growth and redevelopment in the downtown.
-4.5.5 The aesthetic quality of the downtown area shall be enhanced by: a) Encouraging downtown business and property owners to collaborate with the Town on private landscaping and other initiatives to maintain a cohesive and pleasant streetscape; and b) Continuing to provide appropriate street furniture and lighting improvements.
+- 4.5.1 The downtown area is Onoway's primary retail and customer service centre. - 4.5.2 Intensification of the downtown area shall be encouraged through redevelopment that optimizes existing infrastructure and supports the increase of: - a) Number of residential units; - b) Range of housing forms available; - c) Commercial and office land uses; and - d) Amenities in the public realm. - 4.5.3 Onoway shall explore opportunities with local businesses to develop a Business Improvement Area (BIA) to help support downtown development and streetscaping. - 4.5.4 An Area Redevelopment Plan (ARP) for the downtown area should be developed to provide a vision and future direction for growth and redevelopment in the downtown. - 4.5.5 The aesthetic quality of the downtown area shall be enhanced by: - Encouraging downtown business and property owners to collaborate with the Town on private landscaping and other initiatives to maintain a cohesive and pleasant streetscape; and - b) Continuing to provide appropriate street furniture and lighting improvements.